Are classic cars exempt from clean air zones, the ULEZ, LEZ, and Congestion Charge?

 If your vehicle was built or first registered 40 years ago, then it is eligible to be classed as historic.
 This means that modern classic vehicles would not be exempt from clean air zones.
 Don’t worry though, this doesn’t mean that you’re banned from driving through the city centre of Birmingham or Bath, it just means you have to pay a daily charge online, otherwise you might receive a hefty fine through the letterbox.

-You can find other exemptions for clean air zones here.
+You can find other exemptions for clean air zones and check if your vehicle meets the emission standards here.

 Ultra-Low Emission Zone (ULEZ) and Low Emission Zone (LEZ)